 Ultimately, this custom clothing design technology could evolve to a point where you can order well-fitting apparel for highly unique body shapes—such as conjoined twins, individuals with amputations and overgrowth syndrome patients—that currently require a human tailor.

 It’s clear that augmented reality apps are changing the way consumers shop online.
-New technology — from the virtual fitting room to the clothes fitting app — is expected to be a major game changer for e-commerce companies, which will not only become more competitive with brick and mortar shops but will also have the ability to offer more options in terms of customization and personalization.
+New technology — from the virtual fitting room to the AR clothes fitting app — is expected to be a major game-changer for e-commerce companies.
+They will not only become more competitive with brick and mortar shops but will also have the ability to offer more options in terms of customization and personalization.
 This jump in competitiveness could easily justify the cost of developing an augmented reality app (which is often less than what many companies expect to pay).

 At SevenTablets, our developers specialize in multiple facets of today’s cutting-edge technology, making our team well-positioned to help companies who are seeking to lead the pack.
 We can assist with a range of different projects involving not just augmented reality but also virtual reality, predictive analytics, artificial intelligence and natural language processing.